Ditch the bleach and toxic fumes, and learn how to make this natural disinfectant with a simple ingredient you probably already have at home!

 After a nasty cold or flu has passed through your home, grab your bottle of peroxide and spray down the common surfaces where germs like to lurk: light switches, door knobs, fridge handle, faucets, etc. Just spray it on, and leave it to dry.

-It’s a good idea to soak your toothbrushes in a peroxide solution for about 30 minutes as well.
+It’s a good idea to soak your toothbrushes in a natural disinfectant peroxide solution for about 30 minutes as well.

 Several peroxide-based disinfectants are registered with the EPA as being effective against norovirus and MSRA.
 Of course at concentrations that are higher than your drug store bottle, but it’s still very encouraging! (source 1 and 2)